Something old, something new, something borrowed, something blue and something else.💎

 Something new can be the wedding dress, the headpiece, the shoes, the bouquet, the wedding rings or some accessory within the wedding bridal jewelry set that the bride will wear for the first time that day.

-By tradition this object must come from a happily married woman who gives “something borrowed” to the bride, it can be from a family member or friends of the bride and groom.
+By tradition, a happily married woman gives “something borrowed” to the bride, and it can come from a family member or friends of the bride and groom.

-To comply with tradition, the object must be returned after the wedding.
+To comply with tradition, the bride must return the object after the wedding.
 It could be a bracelet or any other jewelry, the veil, the tiara, some wedding hair accessories, even the wedding dress or something else.

 This represents fidelity, purity and loyalty, it does not necessarily have to be displayed by the bride, it can be something small like a blue ribbon hidden inside the dress or in the bride’s bouquet, it can even be part of the lingerie worn by the bride on her wedding day, usually it is the bridal garter.
-Otherwise blue can be used in the shoes, some detail of the dress, makeup or nails.
+Otherwise, the bride can use blue in the shoes, some detail of the dress, makeup, or nails.

 We also find other customs such as the bride wearing a silver coin in her shoe, a belief that originated in England.
-You can buy an old coin and place it inside the bride’s shoe or stick it to the sole of it, it is believed that in this way the bride will be walking towards a future full of abundance.
+Add an old coin to the bride’s shoe brings a future of abundance to the bride.

 Another saying says “Lucky is the bride who marries with old shoes”, so it is worth keeping it in mind.